 Colder months in Kansas City are near.
 In fact, the months of October through February have a history of carbon monoxide safety concerns with 68 percent of carbon monoxide related deaths caused by home appliances taking place throughout those months.
-To understand the safety of your home, arrange an annual furnace service now, before the peak of winter arrives.
+To understand the safety of your home, arrange an annual furnace service now, before the cold of winter arrives.

 “Carbon monoxide is a colorless odorless gas that can be very harmful,” says Dr. Lance Broy.
-“Initial symptoms can be thought of as the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”
+“Initial symptoms can be confused for the flu – you can have nausea and fatigue but actually can progress and cause organ damage or even death.”

-Your annual furnace service company can help identify any possible issues.
+Your annual furnace service company can help identify any potential problems.
 When you have furnace service completed, your technician should:

 - Ensure that your furnace isn’t emitting carbon monoxide

-- Help you uncover any additional areas where you may want to end up adding a carbon monoxide detector
+- Help you identify any additional areas where you may want to end up adding a carbon monoxide detector

 - Tune-up your system so that you know your equipment is working at its best efficiency, helping offer peace-of-mind that you’re in a great spot to potentially save money this winter

 It’s important to know that many furnace manufacturers might require annual furnace service to keep your system under their warranty.
 That’s where the pros at Neal Harris Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
 Give us a call at 816-787-0500 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the colder months.